NPJigaK/pubg-match-replayer/README.md

 #### APIKEY Issuance Procedure
 You will obtain the API Key from the [PUBG Developer Portal](https://developer.pubg.com/).
 Click on **GET YOUR OWN API KEY** and proceed as instructed, registering for a membership (free of charge).
-(While the site is in English, it does not involve any complex operations)
 Ultimately, you will reach a page like the one below, where you should copy the string where it says **API KEY**.
 ![pubg-apikey](https://raw.githubusercontent.com/KagiJPN/pubg-bluezone-predictor/master/docs/resource/img/pubg-apikey.JPG)